 The nest of the vervain hummingbird is only half as big as a walnut shell.
 According to the Guinness Book of Records a vervain hummingbird laid two eggs measuring less than 10 mm, which weighed 0.012 oz (0.365 g) and 0,375 g.
 A German crested canary has established another super mini egg record, which can be found in the Guinness Book of Records: Its egg was 0.27 inch (7 mm) long and weighed 0.0009 oz (0.027 grams).

 A pair of American eagles has created the biggest nest, which measured 9.5 feet (2.9 meters) in diameter and weighed more than 2 tons!
 Ostriches lay the biggest eggs – the Guinness Book notes an egg weighing 5.7 lb (2.589 kg)!

 The peacock is generally known for its beautiful long feathers.
 The feathers of the South East Asian crested argus can even reach a length of 5.6 feet (1.73 meters) – the size of an adult human being.

-Small bird = not many feathers?
-Yes, it is true with regard to the ruby-throated hummingbird.
-The sweet little chap has an extremely colorful plumage that consists of just about 940 feathers.
-Hopefully it does not get easily startled, otherwise it would probably lose all its feathers at the smallest excitement (only joking!).
 The whistling swan however has got a very impressive plumage, sometimes consisting of more than 25,000 feathers.
-Yet the name is misleading: The whistling swan does not really whistle - even though that would be funny idea.
+Yet the name is misleading: The whistling swan does not really whistle - even though that would be a funny idea.